nomppy/nomppy.github.io/content/posts/impostor.md

 maybe it was meant to signal physical exhaustion or emotional baggage (can't we start calling that "griefcase"?), maybe the weight of decisions about what i will do in the summer or where i will attend school in the fall, or something else more dire, like a burning desire to be done with all the things you never wanted to start in the first place.

-a few minutes later, i hopped on a zoom meeting with my mentors on a research project, but as i stared at my macbook's LCD screen and it stared back, i felt suddenly and inexplicably overwhelmed. overwhelmed with how much i have to do, and how truly _bored_ i felt. despite every effort i made to manifest an early end to the meeting, it stretched on and on — stretched seconds into hours, stretched my will to live ice-thin.
+a few minutes later, i hopped on a zoom meeting with my mentors on a research project, but as i stared at my macbook's LCD screen and it stared back, i felt suddenly and inexplicably overwhelmed. overwhelmed with how much i have to do, and how truly _Bored_ i felt. despite every effort i made to manifest an early end to the meeting, it stretched on and on — stretched seconds into hours, stretched my will to live ice-thin.

 i badly wanted to say something, make an excuse and leave, but i didn't want to be rude and didn't want to deal with the follow-ups.